mcakes/assignment_0219/README.md

 ## Background

-I assume you are familiar with the Black Scholes framework.
+I shall assume you are familiar with the Black Scholes framework and have a general understanding of options.
+If not, good luck.

 For a stock with spot price `S`, consider a call option with strike `K` and maturity `T` and market price `C`.
 The implied volatility `v=v(K, T)` is the number such that `BS(S, K, T, v, r, q)=C` where BS is